-- 3.1.6 All reusable medical devices must be decontaminated in accordance with the manufacturer's instructions.
-(Medicines and Healthcare Products Regulatory Agency (MHRA) 2006) - 3.1.7 All loan equipment should be decontaminated in accordance with the equipment manufacturer's instructions (MHRA 2003). - 3.1.8 Failures in the decontamination process or inadequate decontamination must be reported through the Trust's incident reporting procedure and immediately by telephone to the IPCT or on-call Microbiologist. - 3.1.9 Examples of common Items of equipment and the correct methods of decontamination can be found in appendix 2.
+- 3.1.2 Ward/departmental staff/users must perform decontamination of medical devices and shared patient equipment to the appropriate level and frequency and record this in the decontamination folder available in each ward/team area. - 3.1.3 If providing domiciliary care, equipment should be transported safely and decontaminated before leaving the patient's home. - 3.1.4 Cleaning is the physical removal of soil and organic matter and an essential prerequisite to disinfection and sterilization. - 3.1.5 Disinfection is the removal or destruction of some microorganisms (to a safe level) but not bacterial spores.
+Sterilization is the complete destruction of all microorganisms including spores (sterilization is not undertaken by BSMHFT staff). - 3.1.6 Staff should always adhere to Control of Substances Hazardous to Health (COSHH) risk assessments and manufacturers' guidance for use and decontamination of all care equipment (NIPCM, 2022). - 3.1.7 All loan equipment should be decontaminated in accordance with the equipment manufacturer's instructions (MHRA, 2021). - 3.1.8 Failures in the decontamination process or inadequate decontamination must be reported through the Trust's incident reporting system (Eclipse) and to the IPCT or on-call Microbiologist. - 3.1.9 Examples of common items of equipment and the correct methods of decontamination can be found in appendix 2.
 The list consists of examples only and does not cover all medical equipment within the Trust.
 For advice on individual items or pieces of specialist equipment the manufacturer's advice should be followed for decontamination and/or advice should be sought from the IPCT.